Iran accuses US of meddling on social media

 "And people in Iran and throughout should be able to access those sites."

 The anti-government protests, the most powerful challenge to the regime in years, appeared to have fizzled Thursday, following a claim by Revolutionary Guards commander Mohammad Ali Jafari that the unrest was officially over.
-At least 450 people were arrested -- and 21 people killed -- as the government attempted to quell the protests over six days.

 The protests began a week ago over Iran's stagnant economy and the rising cost of living, and developed into a broader outcry against the government.
 Now pro-government protests are taking their place, and on Thursday, regime supporters marched through parts of the country for a second day in a row.